ricecrispy/clerk-data/README.md

 - The Get method can be accessed by making a GET HTTP request to http://localhost:5000/memberdata.
 This request retrieves all MemberData objects and returns it.
 - The method returns 200 and the MemberData objects if it completes successfully.

+There is also a swagger doc available at http://localhost:5000/api.

 Database:

 The database can be accessed by making a connection to 127.0.0.1:5432 after you spin up the containers.